 These benefits include:

-● Deferment and Forbearance: Deferment and forbearance allow borrowers who experience financial hardship to pause their loan payments without penalty.
+- Deferment and Forbearance: Deferment and forbearance allow borrowers who experience financial hardship to pause their payments without penalty.
 This can be used to buy a little bit of time while you recover from your financial hardship.

-● Variety of Repayment Plans: Federal student loans offer income-driven repayment plans to accommodate borrowers who can’t make the minimum monthly payments on their loans.
+- Variety of Repayment Plans: Federal student loans offer income-driven repayment plans to accommodate borrowers who can’t make the minimum monthly payments on their balances.
 These payment plans make it much easier for low-income individuals to manage their debt.

-● Loan Forgiveness: Graduate students with federal student loan debt may have their debt forgiven if they work in public service, for a non-profit, are a teacher, or meet any other loan forgiveness qualifications.
+- Loan Forgiveness: Graduate students with federal student loan debt may have their debt forgiven if they work in public service, for a non-profit, are a teacher or meet any other forgiveness qualifications.

-Moreover, federal student loans typically offer low interest rates and fees, making them cost less than other student financing options.
+Moreover, they typically offer low-interest rates and fees, making them cost less than other student financing options.

-The total cost of your loan is determined by four main factors: loan amount, interest rate, term, and fees.
+The total cost is determined by four main factors: balances, interest rate, term, and fees.

-The federal student loan interest rates and fees for the 2019/2020 school year are as follows:
+The interest rates and fees for the 2019/2020 school year are as follows:

-Direct subsidized loans are available in amounts up to $5,500 per year, while unsubsidized loans go up to $20,500 per year.
-Limits for Direct PLUS loans are dependent on your school’s certified total cost of attendance.
-Your loan term will depend on your repayment.
+Direct subsidized are available in amounts up to $5,500 per year, while unsubsidized go up to $20,500 per year.
+Limits for Direct PLUS are dependent on your school’s certified total cost of attendance.
+Your term will depend on your repayment.

 To get a student loan, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).

-Schools and states use this application to determine your eligibility for federal student loans and grants.
+Schools and states use this application to determine your eligibility.
 You have to fill out this application every year to remain eligible for federal student aid.